What Is the Fair Debt Collection Practices Act - FDCPA?

 Collecting interest or fees that aren't authorized by law.

-Threatening to sue or to repossess property when they have no intention of doing so.
+Threatening to sue or repossess property if they have no intention of doing so.

 Using any type of deceptive means to collect a debt.